How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • headache, chills, joint pain, weakness;

-The use of antibiotics in pregnant women is possible only in cases where the indications or the expected effect of therapy outweighs the potential risk to the fetus.
+The use of antibiotics in pregnant women is possible only in cases where the indications or expected effect of therapy outweighs the potential risk to the fetus.

-• death of the fetal egg;
+• death of the fertilized egg;

 • spontaneous abortion;

-• intrauterine growth retardation;
+• intrauterine growth restriction;

 • antenatal death;